ansys/pyacp/doc/source/user_guide/howto/visualize_model.rst

     .. note::

         The preceding plot may not render correctly as a static scene.
-See the interactive scene instead.
+For better visualization of the plot, see the interactive scene.

     Showing geometries
     ~~~~~~~~~~~~~~~~~~

-    CAD Geometries can be visualized using their :attr:`visualization_mesh <.CADGeometry.visualization_mesh>` attribute.
-This attribute contains a tessellated (triangle) mesh representing the geometry.
+    You can view CAD geometries using their :attr:`visualization_mesh <.CADGeometry.visualization_mesh>` attribute.
+This attribute contains a tessellated (triangular) mesh that represents the geometry.

     For plotting, the tessellated mesh has a :meth:`.to_pyvista <.TriangleMesh.to_pyvista>` method that returns a PyVista :class:`PolyData <pyvista.PolyData>` object.
-To see the triangle nature of the mesh, you can plot the mesh with the ``show_edges`` option set to ``True``.
+To see its triangular nature, plot the mesh with the ``show_edges`` option set to ``True``.

     .. pyvista-plot::
         :context: